hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Toil is antithetical to agility.
 Toil increases labor costs while decreasing its efficiency, decreases final quality, and compoundingly incentivizes a culture of more toil.
 All this to say, toil directly multiplies the cost of execution, unbalancing the equation toward calcification and decline.

 And what's more, **toil earlier in the pipeline has a multiplicative effect moving forward**.
 For example, high-scale product is already slow to build and iterate, but building on top of high-friction infra compoundingly so.
+Consider this (notional) intuition [[0]](infra_mission_footnotes.html#intuition-for-execution-cost):

 $$
 C_\text{total} \coloneqq \sum_{i \in \text{orgs}} \mu_ic_i \\